captuspario/therapair-landing/email-ai-prompt.md

 - ✅ Thanks them for sharing feedback (not promising matching)
 - ✅ Acknowledges this is helping build the service
 - ✅ Simple and professional
-- ✅ Clear next steps
+- ✅ Sets expectation for updates, not immediate response
 - ✅ Concise (~60 words)

 ---